Skinner Butte

-Skinner Butte (often mistakenly called Skinner's Butte) is a prominent hill on the north edge of downtown Eugene, Oregon, near the Willamette River.
-A local landmark, it honors city founder Eugene Skinner and is the site of the municipal Skinner Butte Park.
-During the early 1920s, the city's Ku Klux Klan members etched the letters "KKK" into the side of the butte and installed a cross near the top.
-Local Klan members were said to have burned the cross during meetings.
-The letters were removed and replaced with the letter "O" in the late 1920s.
-The cross was replaced several times since the Klan first erected it.
-However, the cross wasn't permanently removed until 1997.
-Eugene grew to be a recognized national stronghold for the KKK through the 1950s.
+Skinner Butte (often mistakenly called Skinner's Butte) is a prominent hill on the north edge of downtown Eugene, Oregon, United States, near the Willamette River.
+A local landmark, it honors city founder Eugene Skinner and is the site of the city's Skinner Butte Park.

+The butte once displayed a controversial cross or war memorial, depending on one's interpretation.
+The cross was replaced several times, but wasn't permanently removed until 1997.
+One of the objections to the cross was its perceived association with Ku Klux Klan (Eugene grew to be a recognized national stronghold for the KKK through the 1950s.)

 Description

 The elevation at the top of Skinner Butte is 682 ft above sea level, approximately 200 ft above the surrounding city.
 A winding road leads to the summit, which provides a comprehensive view of the city.
 The public park features hiking trails and open lawns.

 The butte is also the location of a giant "O" emblem (representing the University of Oregon) visible from the air and the city.
 Less visible is the "Big E" for Eugene High School (renamed South Eugene High School in 1957).
 These emblems were erected in the early 20th century.

-The "O" was formerly lit prior to the Civil War football game against Oregon State.
+The "O" was formerly lit before the Civil War football game against Oregon State.
 In 2010, the Big "O" was added to the National Register of Historic Places.
-A small reservoir sits on public land on the east flank of the butte below the summit.
+A small reservoir is located on public land on the east flank of the butte below the summit.